curtispuetz/pypp-docs/docs/lang_features/types/union_type.md

         val: float = ug(u, float)
 ```

-For a Union with a possible 'None' type, there is a `is_none` function
+For a Union with a possible 'None' type, there is an `is_none` function

 ```python
 def optional_str_union(u: Uni[str, None]):